mdn/content/files/en-us/web/api/navigation_api/index.md

 ## Concepts and usage

 In SPAs, the page template tends to stay the same during usage, and the content is dynamically rewritten as the user visits different pages or features.
 As a result, only one distinct page is loaded in the browser, which breaks the expected user experience of navigating back and forth between different locations in the viewing history.
-This problem can be solved to a degree via [The History API](/en-US/docs/Web/API/History_API), but it is not designed for the needs of SPAs.
+This problem can be solved to a degree via the [History API](/en-US/docs/Web/API/History_API), but it is not designed for the needs of SPAs.
 The Navigation API aims to bridge that gap.

 The API is accessed via the {{domxref("Window.navigation")}} property, which returns a reference to a global {{domxref("Navigation")}} object.
 Each `window` object has its own corresponding `navigation` instance.